FAQ - Frequently Asked Questions

 17. When is a response from the United Nations to the Portuguese proposal expected?

 After submission, on May 11, 2009, Portugal became part of the "waiting list", and in March 2017 the subcommittee (taken from the members of the Commission on the Limits of the Continental Shelf CLCS), which shall directly consider our proposal.
-The beginning of the evaluation of the Portuguese proposal will take place in August 2017 and is expected to be evaluated in the next two years.
+The evaluation of the Portuguese proposal began in August 2017.
+The evaluation is currently underway and is expected to be assessed in the next two to three years (i.e. by the end of 2025).

 18. What are the stages of the process of extending the continental shelf?